syncfusion-content/uwp-docs/uwp/Tile-View/Populating-Items.md

 {% endtabs %}

-4.Bind the Employees collection to ItemsSource property of SfTileView Control
+4.Bind the Employees collection to ItemsSource property of UWP Tile View Control

 {% tabs %}